Liang Province rebellion: Outbreak (184)

 The rebels then besieged Zuo Chang's headquarters in the county of Ji (冀; south of present-day Gangu, Gansu).
-Some outlying Han generals were initially reluctant to help Zuo Chang, but He Xun (蓋勳), a much-respected and successful general, forced those generals to come to Zuo Chang's aid with powerful persuasion.
-The rebels, out of respect for He Xun, broke off the siege.
+Some outlying Han generals were initially reluctant to help Zuo Chang, but Ge Xun (蓋勳), (Note: The character "蓋" has multiple pronunciations: "gài", "hé", "hài" and "gě".
+When used as a surname it is pronounced "gě".
+Ge Xun has a biography in vol.58 of Book of the Later Han.
+Another Han general with the same surname was Ge Yan (盖延), one of the 28 generals of the Cloud Terrace who served Emperor Guangwu of Han.) a much-respected and successful general, forced those generals to come to Zuo Chang's aid with powerful persuasion.
+The rebels, out of respect for Ge Xun, broke off the siege.
 After this episode, Zuo Chang was replaced by Song Nie (宋臬), a devout Confucian who believed that the situation could be remedied only by teaching the people the Classic of Filial Piety.
 He submitted this proposal to the imperial court despite his junior officials' advice and was promptly dismissed in favour of Yang Yong (楊雍).
 Local situations did not improve with the appointment, however, and the local officials soon found themselves besieged by the rebels again.
-The new Protector Xia Yu (夏育), a man with some experience with Qiang rebellions, was attacked by a rebel contingent led by Qiang chieftain Dianyu (滇吾) at the Herding Office (畜官) of Hanyang Commandery (present-day Tianshui) and He Xun once again led troops for relief.
-This time, however, He Xun was severely defeated at nearby Hupan (狐槃).
-While both Xia Yu and He Xun made their escape, it was clear at this point that provincial authorities could not deal with the rebellion by themselves.
+The new Protector Xia Yu (夏育), a man with some experience with Qiang rebellions, was attacked by a rebel contingent led by Qiang chieftain Dianyu (滇吾) at the Herding Office (畜官) of Hanyang Commandery (present-day Tianshui) and Ge Xun once again led troops for relief.
+This time, however, Ge Xun was severely defeated at nearby Hupan (狐槃).
+While both Xia Yu and Ge Xun made their escape, it was clear at this point that provincial authorities could not deal with the rebellion by themselves.